-Editable Whether this configuration parameter should be allowed for editing once the integrated app is associated to a project.
-These configuration parameters are available when you add /edit an integrated project.
-If a parameter should not be "edited" post association, then setting this to "false" will make it non-editable install.conf
+<editable> This specifies whether the configuration parameter should be editable once the integrated application is associated to a project.
+These configuration parameters are available when you add or edit an integrated project.
+If a parameter should not be "edited" post association, setting this to "false" will make it non-editable.